lsamano/rf4-crop-tracker-client/README.md

 - Choose a season in the dropdown menu to view its in-season crops and flowers.
   - Neutral crops included if applicable.
 - Clicking the headers of each table sorts them.
-  - It will highlight red to let you know what you are sorting by.
+  - It will highlight light green to let you know what you are sorting by.